mahlenmorris/VCVRack/Memory.md

 * [Square Wave and Delay](examples/Memory%20-%20Delay%20Pass%20over%20Square%20Wave.vcv)
 * [Guitar Beat](examples/Memory%20-%20guitar%20sample%20beat.vcv)
 * [Live Recording](examples/Memory%20-%20record%20live.vcv)

+Note that this video was made before the Fixation module existed; there are other videos on the same channel that specifically describe Fixation.

 The documentation for the *other* Stochastic Telegraph modules can [be found here](README.md).